shubhaemk/crwn-clothing/README.md

 ![crwn-home](/screenshots/crwn-0.png)
-Crwn-clothing is e-commerce website built with React
+Crwn-clothing is a e-commerce website built with React

 # Features :fire: